tripflex/docs/pages/cloud/storage/pcs_synchro_objects_containers/guide.en-gb.md

 ## Objective

-If you want to move your objects from one datacentre to another, or even from one project to another, syncing objects between containers is the best solution to avoid service interruptions during your migration.
+If you want to move your objects from one data centre to another, or even from one project to another, syncing objects between containers is the best solution to avoid service interruptions during your migration.

 **This guide explains how you can implement this solution.**